dinhyen/dinhyen.github.io/source/_posts/2013-10-31-helper-method-generate-nested-tags-from-block.markdown

 end
 ```

 The `capture` helper method captures the block and stores it in a variable that I can process.
 More importantly, it also works for strings within the block.
-This is an important distinction between `capture` and a similar helper method, `with_output_buffer` ([source](http://blog.agile-pandas.com/2011/01/13/rails-capture-vs-with-output-buffer)).
+This is [an important distinction](http://blog.agile-pandas.com/2011/01/13/rails-capture-vs-with-output-buffer) between `capture` and a similar helper method, `with_output_buffer`.

 If the block is empty, there is nothing to do.
 Otherwise, I'd turn them into links.